rotationalio/rotational.io/content/en/blog/2023-06-05-async-or-swim.md

 }
 ```

-Then all we have to do from application code is define and execute the task.
+Then all we have to do from the application code is define and execute the task!

 ```golang
 tasks := tasks.New(8, 64)